 How can I get cheap homeowners insurance in Idaho?

-Most Idaho homeowners insurance companies feature discounts, which can dramatically lower your premium costs.
+Most affordable homeowners insurance companies in Idaho feature discounts, which can dramatically lower your premium costs.
 Common discounts include electronic pay, bundled policies and safety features such as smoke detectors.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits:

 - Coverage E, Liability: $300,000